DebNayak05/todo-app/README.md

 ## Todo Application
 This project contains a simple TODO application.
 It has the following features -

-- User can sign up
-- User can sign in
 - User can create a TODO
 - User can mark a TODO as done
+- User can delete TODO

+Future aim -
+- Add signin authentication